 Be sure to check it out, and read up on it here.

-Even though I use many other Docker images daily, these are the ones that I use the most and are a must have for my day to day operations.
-I’m sure this will change over time but guessing not much and If I do get a new container running that’s worth mentioning, you can be sure I’ll write about here.
+Even though I use many other Docker images daily, these are the ones that I use the most and are a must-have for my day-to-day operations.
+I’m sure this will change over time but guessing not much and If I do get a new container running that’s worth mentioning, you can be sure I’ll write about it here.

-Whats your top 10 docker lineup?
+What's your top 10 docker lineup?
 Have any interesting solutions to share?
-Let me hear about it in comment section.
+Let me hear about it in the comment section.